The Hills Run Red (1966)

 The Film

-Made during the boom year for the genre, The Hills Run Red was scripted by Piero Regnoli (who had previously worked on Sergio Corbucci's Navajo Joe (1966)) and is really none too original, a basic revenge storyline that would crop up a hundred times down the years.
+Made during the boom year for the genre, The Hills Run Red was scripted by Piero Regnoli (who had previously worked on Sergio Corbucci's Navajo Joe (1966)) and is really none too original, featuring a basic revenge storyline that would crop up a hundred times down the years.
 Fortunately Regnoli focuses his energy on giving the plot a good backing with some effective characterisation and a generally strong script throughout.
-Interestingly the character of Ken is actually quite minor compared to Mendez the chief farm hand, who quite realistically seems to run the show at the ranch.
-The tone throughout is generally quite dark although there are a few light hearted moments, mostly thanks to Getz, that stop it becoming too grim.
+One interesting aspect that does differentiate the film is that the character of Ken has quite a minor role compared to Mendez the chief farm hand, who quite realistically seems to run the show at the ranch.
+The tone throughout is generally quite dark although there are a few light hearted moments, that stop it becoming too grim.
 Pacing is very good and thanks to the effective characterisation, the climax is genuinely tense and gripping.

 Director Carlo Lizzani (credited as Lee W. Beaver) does good work here, mixing solid camerawork throughout most of the film with some neat touches including a Corbucci-esque close-up fistfight.
 The direction, like the script, keeps the emphasis on the realistic and so the fight scenes leave the characters plausibly bloody and they carry the scars the rest of the film.
 Ennio Morricone (credited as Leo Nichols) gives the film an effective soundtrack with a typically distinctive opening song - although the main theme does seem to crop up a little too often.

 American lead actor Thomas Hunter had just made his film debut, in another Italo-Western, when he starred here.
-Fortunately this lack of experience doesn't stop him turning in a strong and very convincing performance and he works well with fellow countryman and Western veteran Dan Duryea as his partner, and the Italian actor Nando Gazzolo as his rival.
-The scene stealer however is yet another American actor, Henry Silva - looking genuinely Mexican he is able to balance the character's humanity and anger very well and even his maniacal laugh isn't hammed up, an outstanding performance and it is a pity that this was his only Spaghetti Western.
+Fortunately this lack of experience doesn't stop him turning in a strong and very convincing performance and he works well with fellow countryman and Western veteran Dan Duryea as his partner and the Italian actor Nando Gazzolo as his rival.
+The scene stealer however is yet another American actor, Henry Silva (a familar face in the later Italian crime film boom) - looking genuinely Mexican he is able to balance the character's humanity and anger very well and even his maniacal laugh isn't hammed up, an outstanding performance and it is a pity that this was his only Spaghetti Western.

 The script's lack of originality sadly stops The Hills Run Red from being classified in the genre's upper echelons but it is undoubtedly one of the best midcard entries thanks to a fine script, impressive production and an outstanding performance from Henry Silva.
 It comes recommended to Spaghetti Western fans who want to explore the genre's lesser known entries.